Queensland tick typhus

 Queensland tick typhus is a zoonotic disease caused by the bacterium Rickettsia australis.

 It is transmitted by the ticks Ixodes holocyclus and Ixodes tasmani.

 Signs and symptoms

 Queensland tick typhus is a tick-borne disease.
-Onset of the illness is variable; there is an incubation period of 2 to 14 days after being bitten by the infected tick.
+The onset of the illness is variable; there is an incubation period of 2 to 14 days after being bitten by the infected tick.
 The clinical features of this illness include fever, headache, an eschar at the site of the tick bite, erythematous eruption and satellite lymphadenopathy.
 Queensland tick typhus symptomatically resembles Rocky Mountain spotted fever, a less severe tick-borne disease.
 If left untreated for longer than one to two weeks, the disease can take longer to recover from and pose a heightened risk of pneumonitis, encephalitis, septic shock, or even death.
 In some cases, even after the initial rash is cleared, the person may still experience prolonged lethargy or fatigue, which is common in such rickettsial infections.